 I think people make themselves alcoholics (both physically and psychologically) although, some might have physical tendencies towards it just like some will get lung cancer before others.

-I don't think it is behavior free, it doesn't just happen, just like lung cancer or diabetes doesn't just happen to most people-our habits effect our bodies, I had an active role in fueling my addiction.
+I don't think it is behavior free.
+It doesn't just happen-just like lung cancer or diabetes doesn't just happen to most people.
+Our habits effect our bodies.
+I had an active role in creating and fueling my addiction.

 -Drinking: A Love Story by Caroline Knapp -Almost Alcoholic by Joseph Nowinski and Robert Doyle -After the Tears: Helping Adult Children of Alcoholics Heal Their Childhood by Jane Middelton-Moz and Lorie Dwinell